-- 2.12 The following optional apparatus may be ordered as required (see Table B): - (a) Personal Line: - Kit of Parts, D-180758 (consists of 86A connecting block, D8W-50 cord, jack assembly, plug retainer, and mounting bracket; order one for each primary, basic satellite, or HFAI satellite set to be equipped with a personal line; do not order for BIS satellite set to be equipped with a personal line)
+- 2.13 Order the following apparatus as required to implement options (see Table A). - (a) Personal Line: - Unit, Apparatus, 30AM (order one for each personal line to be installed; includes 95B1 power unit) - D-180758 Kit of Parts (consists of 86A connecting block, D8W-50 cord, jack assembly, plug retainer, and mounting bracket; order one for each primary, basic satellite, or

+HFAI satellite set to be equipped with a personal line; do not order for BIS satellite set to be equipped with a personal line).